Nytrock/MyProjects/README.md

 Main activity

 ## [Madness cooking](https://github.com/Nytrock/MadnessCooking)
-- Status: ⏳ Under development
+- Status: ⬆ Update is possible
-- Date of creation: Summer 2021
+- Date of creation: January 2024
-- Description: My first game on Unity and therefore the first big project.
-It is a mixture of a farming simulator and a cafe simulator, made in the style of pixel art.
-Initially, the project was supposed to also include a platformer genre with RPG elements, but due to tight deadlines and unprofessionalism, this was cut out.
-As a test of the pen, it will do
+- Description: Game that combines cafe, kitchen, and farm simulators with crazy humor and charming pixel art.
+Get ready for well-thought-out mechanics, hundreds of customers, dozens of dishes and upgrades (and just as many puns!).
+Grow your cafe to gain recognition in this bizarre world and maybe even... take it over?
+WHAT?!
-- Plans: Now I'm completely rewriting the game from scratch
+- Plans: Release a couple of small updates

 ## [Portal Dimensions](https://github.com/Nytrock/PortalDimensions)
-- Status: ⏸ On pause
+- Status: ❌ Closed
 - Date of creation: September 2021
-- Description: My second game based on the mechanics of teleports in 2D perspective.
-In general, almost like in the Portal, but in 2D and from a third party.
-The genre is a 2D puzzle platformer in pixel art.
-Although I rely on the Portal series of games, this game will have a lot of original ideas and moves, from the plot to the gameplay mechanics.
-The game will have interesting characters, exciting puzzles, good visuals and a lot of side mechanics that won't let you get bored.
-The game is still in development as I don't have enough time to fully start working on it
+- Description: My second game is based on teleport mechanics in a 2D perspective.
+Basically, it's almost like Portal, but in 2D and from a third-person view.
+The genre is a 2D puzzle-platformer with pixel art.
+The game will feature interesting characters, engaging puzzles, great visuals, and plenty of side mechanics to keep you entertained
-- Plans: The ambitions of this game are too huge.
-In fact, this is my magnum opus.
-Therefore, in order to avoid wasting time endlessly reworking the same thing, I decided to abandon this project for an indefinite period in order to gain experience in developing smaller games.
-Someday I will return to it.
+- Plans: The game was canceled due to overly ambitious goals

 # Secondary projects